Frequently Asked Questions

 How do I become a member of L.I.N.K.?

 The first step of becoming a member of L.I.N.K. is to complete the Membership Application (see Document & Forms).
-Both parents must review and sign the Statement of Faith, the Agreement and Waiver, and the Participant Profile Form (a.k.a., background check).
+Both parents must review and sign the Statement of Faith, the Agreement and Waiver, the Participant Profile Form (a.k.a., background check), and the Participation Waiver (COVID-19).
 The References section should be completed in full with a reference who can speak to your church involvement and Christian walk, as well as two personal references.
-References should not be related to the applicant.
+References must not be related to the applicant(s).

-Note: (1) Applications will not be processed until the required $25 Membership Fee has been received.
+Be advised: (1) Applications will not be processed until the required Membership Fee has been received.
 (2) You may submit your L.I.N.K.
-Thursdays Registration Form with your Membership Application, however it will not be processed until membership has been approved.
+Thursdays Registration Form at the same time as your Membership Application, however, it will not be processed until membership has been approved.

 Upon receipt, your application will be assigned to a L.I.N.K.
 Board Member for processing.
 You will receive an email confirmation, followed by an introductory phone call.
 In an effort to get a better understanding of applicant families and their beliefs as pertaining to the L.I.N.K.
 Statement of Faith, we do contact all references.
 As a cooperative organization where parents are also teachers, we have found that in doing this we avoid areas of potential conflict during morning devotions, prayers, and classes.

 When will the L.I.N.K.
 Thursdays class schedule be posted for next semester?

 The L.I.N.K.
 Thursdays Schedule and Class Descriptions for our Fall semester will be posted in May.
 Winter semester information will be posted in November.